Mobile-Dealer/mdd-locate-swift/README.md

 Welcome to the MddLocateSDK documentation.
 This SDK allows you to integrate the Mobile Dealer Data asset tracking platform into your SwiftUI project, enabling tracking tag asset functionality in your app.
 If you have any questions, please don't hesitate to contact us at [support@mdd.io](mailto:support@mdd.io).

+## SDK Variables and Definitions

+- `MddLocateSDK.configure(apikey: String)`: Configures the MddLocateSDK with the given API key.
+- `MddLocateSDK.startTrackingTags(username: String)`: Starts the background tracking.
+Currently, it doesn't push the data anywhere.
+- `MddLocateSDK.startDetecting(trackingTagId: String)`: Initiates the detection of a tracking tag based on its ID.
+- `MddLocateSDK.stopDetecting(trackingTagId: String)`: Stops the detection of a tracking tag based on its ID.
+- `MddLocateSDK.getDetectedRssi(trackingTagId: String)`: Returns the Received Signal Strength Indication (RSSI) for a detected tracking tag.
+- `MddLocateSDK.rssiNotification`: A NotificationCenter publisher that emits notifications when there's an update to the RSSI of a detected tracking tag.

 ## Initial Setup

 ### 1. Adding the MddLocateSDK Package